Watch On-Campus Guest Author Events featuring:

 On Thursday, May 24, 2016, mystery novelist Laurie R. King read from The Murder of Mary Russell, the latest in her Mary Russell series, and from a pair of works-in-progress in the Karas Room of the campus library.

-Earlier in the day, Ms. Limón spoke with MPC students during Henry Marchand's ENGL 51: Fiction Writing class.
-On Tuesday evening, she visited Brandi Kary's ENGL 53: Poetry Writing, where she spoke of her writing career and read from her four books.
+Ada Limón read from her newest book of poems, the National Book Award finalist Bright Dead Things, before a capacity crowd in the Karas Room in an evening event on October 17, 2015.
+This event (and other Guest Authors Series events) can be seen in its entirety online.
+Earlier in the day, Ms. Limón spoke with MPC students during Henry Marchand's ENGL 51: Fiction Writing class, and on Tuesday evening, she visited Brandi Kary's ENGL 53: Poetry Writing, where she spoke of her writing career and read from her four books.

 Joyce Carol Oates read her masterful short story, "Where Are You Going, Where Have You Been?" in the MPC Theatre on March 26, 2015, noting that she had previously read it at a public event only once, and that its working title was "Death and the Maiden."
 Of the story's mesmerizing and horrible antagonist, Arnold Friend, Ms. Oates noted his origin in an actual murderer, "The Pied Piper of Tucson," of whom she read in the early '60s while living in Detroit, Michigan.
 Fascinated by the killer's ability to win the trust and loyalty of Tucson's teenagers away from their parents, the writer was led to explore the power and allure of evil within and among human beings.
 Responding to audience questions, Ms. Oates also mentioned that one of her lesser-known novels, What I Lived For, remains among her personal favorites -- and that in re-reading her works she does indeed find things she'd do differently if writing them now. ("I edited ['Where Are you Going, Where Have You Been?'] while I was reading it for you just now!" she said.)